-Vail Valley Medical Center Phase 1 West Wing – Vail, Colorado
+Vail Valley Medical Center (Now Vail Health) Phase 1 West Wing – Vail, Colorado

 General Contractor: GE Johnson Construction Company